 There will be three team exercises.
 For each team exercise I will assign you to a team of students, and you will work with them to create a 10-15 slide presentation about a particular research article.
 The three research articles are indicated in the reading list.
-You will submit your presentation slides through Canvas (in pdf format).
-In the following class meeting, you will present a selection of your slides to guide the discussion of that article.
+You will submit your presentation slides through Canvas.
+In the following class meeting, we will discuss the paper together and each team will guide the discussion of specific sub-topics with the help of their slides.
 Each team exercise will be worth 12% of your grade.